-Monitoring for impacts to BSM will be conducted at a reference site (Manea Park) and potential impact site (Five Mile Brook at the southern extent of the Proposal Area).
+Monitoring for impacts to BSM will be conducted at a reference site (Manea Park) and potential impact site (drainage line at southern extent of the Proposal Area (approx. Ch.110.700)).
 The reference site will be established for the purposes of providing comparative species and population trend data.
 Monitoring will comprise sampling and visual assessment, and will include photo monitoring.
 Monitoring will be conducted by a suitably experienced zoologist / environmental scientist.